-Each organization that uses the Communication Toolkit has to decide for itself what it wants to accomplish.
-Taking the time to plan your use of the Communication Materials helps ensure the success of your effort and makes the best use of your organization’s resources.
+Each organization that uses the Communication Toolkit has unique goals.
+Taking the time to plan your use of the materials can help ensure your success—and makes the best use of your organization’s resources.

-The information on this page helps you think through key issues:
+The information on this page can help you think through key issues.

 What you need to know about your audience

 The Communication Materials are designed so that you can adapt them as much or as little as needed for your audience.
-Before working with the materials, it helps to be clear on several things:
+But, first, it helps to be clear on several things:

 Who are you trying to reach?

 Do you want to communicate with all of your employees or members, or are you targeting certain groups?
 Will you reach out only to employees or members, or to their families as well?
-Does your audience include other organizations – for example, unions that may represent your employees?
+Does your audience include other organizations—for example, unions?

 What characteristics are relevant to their understanding and use of the information in the materials?
 Learn how characteristics of your audience can affect your communications.

 How has your audience responded to previous efforts to convey information about their health, health care quality, or the use of evidence in health care?
-One thing to remember is that the topics addressed in the Communication Materials can be challenging for people.
+Realize that the topics addressed in the Communication Materials can be challenging for people.
 For example, previous research has found that many people:

-- Feel overwhelmed by what they think evidence-based health care is demanding of them.
+- feel overwhelmed by what they think evidence-based health care demands of them.